Fluorescence: Fish

 Bony fishes living in shallow water generally have good color vision due to their living in a colorful environment.
 Thus, in shallow-water fishes, red, orange, and green fluorescence most likely serves as a means of communication with conspecifics, especially given the great phenotypic variance of the phenomenon.

 Many fish that exhibit fluorescence, such as sharks, lizardfish, scorpionfish, wrasses, and flatfishes, also possess yellow intraocular filters.
 Yellow intraocular filters in the lenses and cornea of certain fishes function as long-pass filters.
-These filters enable the species that to visualize and potentially exploit fluorescence, in order to enhance visual contrast and patterns that are unseen to other fishes and predators that lack this visual specialization.
+These filters enable the species to visualize and potentially exploit fluorescence, in order to enhance visual contrast and patterns that are unseen to other fishes and predators that lack this visual specialization.
 Fish that possess the necessary yellow intraocular filters for visualizing fluorescence potentially exploit a light signal from members of it.
 Fluorescent patterning was especially prominent in cryptically patterned fishes possessing complex camouflage.
 Many of these lineages also possess yellow long-pass intraocular filters that could enable visualization of such patterns.

 Another adaptive use of fluorescence is to generate orange and red light from the ambient blue light of the photic zone to aid vision.
 Red light can only be seen across short distances due to attenuation of red light wavelengths by water.
 Many fish species that fluoresce are small, group-living, or benthic/aphotic, and have conspicuous patterning.
 This patterning is caused by fluorescent tissue and is visible to other members of the species, however the patterning is invisible at other visual spectra.
 These intraspecific fluorescent patterns also coincide with intra-species signaling.
 The patterns present in ocular rings to indicate directionality of an individual's gaze, and along fins to indicate directionality of an individual's movement.
 Current research suspects that this red fluorescence is used for private communication between members of the same species.
 Due to the prominence of blue light at ocean depths, red light and light of longer wavelengths are muddled, and many predatory reef fish have little to no sensitivity for light at these wavelengths.
 Fish such as the fairy wrasse that have developed visual sensitivity to longer wavelengths are able to display red fluorescent signals that give a high contrast to the blue environment and are conspicuous to conspecifics in short ranges, yet are relatively invisible to other common fish that have reduced sensitivities to long wavelengths.
 Thus, fluorescence can be used as adaptive signaling and intra-species communication in reef fish.

 Additionally, it is suggested that fluorescent tissues that surround an organism's eyes are used to convert blue light from the photic zone or green bioluminescence in the aphotic zone into red light to aid vision.